 Other research interests include the socio-economic impacts of critical infrastructure failure, either from malicious cyber-attacks, or from natural hazards such as space weather.
 His work draws heavily on areas of engineering, computer science, economics and business analytics.

-In 2017 he was nominated by the US Embassy for the International Visitors Leadership Program.
+In 2017 he was nominated by the US Embassy for the International Visitors Leadership Program based on his telecommunications research.
 Edward holds an MPhil and PhD from the University of Cambridge.

 Oughton, E.J., Frias, Z., Russell, T., Sicker, D., Cleevely, D.D.
 (2018) Towards 5G: Scenario-based assessment of the future supply and demand for mobile telecommunications infrastructure.
 In Press.
 Technological Forecasting and Social Change. doi.org/10.1016/j.techfore.2018.03.016.